 Dangerous drug claims can be difficult to make, as there are multiple parties who may be liable for a patient’s injuries.
 For instance, doctors may be at fault for off labeling or prescribing medications that have not been approved by the FDA.
 Medical professionals must also warn their patients about a medication’s side effects before prescribing it.

 Pharmacists are also required by law to inform patients of a medication’s side effects upon that drug’s release.
 Those who fail to do so may open themselves up to liability should the drug have a negative impact on a person’s health.

 Finally, manufacturers who have not released important information about a drug’s side effects can also face legal consequences.
 However, large pharmaceutical companies have many resources to defend against dangerous drug claims, making it important for potential plaintiffs to seek representation from a skilled Miami attorney.

-Individuals who wish to pursue a dangerous drugs case must file a complaint with their local court.
+Individuals who wish to pursue a dangerous drug case must file a complaint with their local court.
 In Miami, an injured patient and their attorney should detail the name of the drug that impacted them, their subsequent losses, and the parties they believe to be liable.

-Product liability cases, which includes dangerous drug cases, are a difficult and complex area of law.
+Product liability cases, which include dangerous drug cases, are a difficult and complex area of law.
 If you or a loved one believes you were harmed by an unsafe medication, let a seasoned attorney at Redondo Law advise you on your case.
-In a free consultation, a Miami dangerous drugs lawyer can assess your situation and walk you through your legal options.
+In a free consultation, a Miami dangerous drug lawyer can assess your situation and walk you through your legal options.
 Give us a call today to get the guidance and support you deserve.